dyang37/Deep-Proximal-Map/python-plugandplay/README.md

-# Python Plug-and-play Package for Image Processing
+# Deep Proximal Map For Inverse Image Problems

 Diyu Yang and Prof. Charles A. Bouman

 Purdue University, School of Electrical and Computer Engineering
 ## Overview
-This python package implements image inpainting and super-resolution with different choices of prior models.
-For more details please refer to pnp_super_resol.pptx.
+This python package implements deep proximal map model and related experiments (ML estimation, Plug and play reconstruction) for various inverse imaging problems.

 ## Prerequisite
 Python 3.6

 Keras 2.2.4

-Tensorflow 1.12.0 (GPU support is not necessary)
+Tensorflow 1.12.0 (GPU support is only necessary if you want to retrain the deep proximal map models)

 scikit-image